From people you can trust with your brand

 Marketing design allows us to better understand how the name will feel in use, and you get to keep the copyrights with your purchase.
 We developlogos and materials to be appealing, brandable, trademarkable, and flexible for different marketing needs, including being rendered in black and white, and being scaled down to a 16px X 16px favicon among many others.
 Having the preliminary marketing also means that you are not starting from scratch developing your site.
 With a few adjustments, the site design can be ready to launch, saving time and money and creating a very appealing end result that produces a strong brand following.
 Having professional marketing support from the initial design stage means less problems later on when designs often reveal issues that make them unsuited for some marketing needs.

-We feel that our domains deliver superior value to those of competitors simply because of our marketing research, extensive prescreening, rigorous selection process, and the experience behind those processes.
+We feel that our domains deliver superior value to those of competitors simply because of our marketing research, extensive prescreening, and the wealth of experience behind the rigorous selection process.
 In addition to that, many of our domains are offered with even greater value with bonuses like being bundled with similar domains, extended aging, social pages, artwork, and others.
 The detailed bonuses included with each domain can be found in the detailed listing of the domain.

 Many online suppliers are guarded, playing in what seems to be an adversarial role against their customers with their cards close to their chest.
 Their online offerings often hide their price, and other information.
 Granted, their domains are probably very valuable indeed, and sticker shock can prevent people from contacting the seller, and each entrepreneur has the right to do business as they wish.
 But at Max Branded we are 100% transparent.
 Our offering is very straightforward.
 We research and screen hundreds of thousands of names and source those with the most potential, we then develop a brand appeal with marketing designs to enhance the power of the name, and provide the package to our customers with the intent that our efforts will serve them in building the new brand they dream of.
 Our efforts are in line with our customer's interests, we hide nothing, and our transactions are in the spirit of win / win.